-Metals ETFs and Investing in Base and Industrial Metals
+Metals ETFs: Investing in Base and Industrial Metals

-There’s no doubt that when it comes to metals, gold and precious metals get all of the press.
-And that includes the world of investing.
-With the economy and market acting as crazy as they are, gold ETFs and precious metal ETFs are as popular now as they ever were.
-But that doesn’t mean investors should forget about the “other” metal ETFs.
+There’s no doubt that when it comes to metals, gold and precious metals get most of the attention.
+That's true for the average person walking down the street, and it's true for the average investor, as well.
+Investors flock to gold exchange-traded funds (ETFs) and precious metals ETFs as relatively safe investments when market volatility spikes.
+However, that doesn’t mean investors should forget about the “other” metal ETFs.

 Base metals and industrial metals are important commodities in sectors such as construction and technology, so they shouldn’t be ignored.
-Whether you are looking to diversify your portfolio or see an opportunity with metal commodities, you should consider metal ETFs for your investing strategy.
+Whether you are looking to diversify your portfolio or seize a perceived opportunity with metal commodities, you should consider metal ETFs for your investing strategy.

-And one of the best advantages of ETFs is the ability to enter certain sectors or invest in certain markets without loading up on equities or battling index basket pricing.
-Instead, you can get instant exposure to Israel markets or companies with one easy transaction.
+Like any type of ETF, these products allow investors to enter certain sectors or invest in certain markets without loading up on equities or battling index basket pricing.
+Instead, you can get instant exposure to your desired market with one easy transaction.

 List of Base and Industrial Metals ETFs and ETNs

-- DBB - Power Shares DB Base Metals ETF
+- DBB - Invesco DB Base Metals Fund

-- HEVY - iPath Pure Beta Industrial Metals ETN
+- JJMTF - iPath Bloomberg Industrial Metals Subindex Total Return ETN

-- JJM - iPath DJ UBS Industrial Metals Total Return Sub Index ETN
+- JJCTF - iPath Bloomberg Copper Subindex Total Return ETN

-- PICK - iShares MSCI Global Select Metals & Mining Producers Fund
+- PICK - iShares MSCI Global Select Metals & Mining Producers ETF

-- REMX - Market Vectors Rare Earth Strategic Metals ETF
+- REMX - VanEck Vectors Rare Earth/Strategic Metals ETF

-- RJZ - ELEMENTS Rogers International Commodity Metal ETN
+- RJZ - ELEMENTS Rogers International Commodity Index Metals Total Return ETN

-- UBG - UBS E TRACS CMCI Industrial Metals Total Return ETN
+- UCI - ETRACS CMCI Total Return ETN

 - XME - SPDR S&P Metals & Mining ETF